villhei/elixirtut/elixir_web/app/chapters/processes.md

 ### An actor can create new actors

-The actor `parent` receives our initiating message `{:do_something_expensive, dataset}`.
+The actor `parent` receives our initiating message `{:do_something_expensive, sender, dataset}`.
 Upon receiving the message, the `parent`actor is programmed to create new actors, called `workers` that are effectively it's children.

 ### An actor can send messages to other actors